ZAEDPolSl/FUNCellA/README.md

 ```
 ## Example of run
 ### Data
 At first let's perpare a data.
-You need a matrix or data.frame of you molecular biology data e.g. scRNA-Seq counts.
+You need a matrix or data.frame of your molecular biology data e.g. scRNA-Seq counts.
 You can use your own data or check the example from Seurat Pacakge.
-It is very important that in rownames will have your features names (genes/transripts) of the same name as in the pathways as you would like to chcek.
+It is very important that in rownames you will have features names (genes/transripts) of the same name as in the pathways you would like to chcek.
 ``` r
 library(FUNCellA)
 # data - A numeric matrix or data.frame with genes/features as rows and samples as columns.
 Row names (gene identifiers) must be provided.